Anatoliy Shapiro: Liberation of Auschwitz concentration camp

 As the Red Army advanced west closer to Oświęcim, the Nazis strengthened their defences greatly, hoping to win time to obliterate their crimes at Auschwitz concentration camp.
 Shapiro's specially trained division of 900 men led this advance, and took heavy losses from the retreating Wehrmacht over the last 20 mi, reaching the mine-protected roads to Auschwitz on 27 January 1945, having lost half of his division in the previous few days action:

 After World War II

 After the war, Shapiro worked in a military plant, but was persecuted for years because of being Jewish.
 In 1992, his entire family decided to emigrate to the United States, settling in Suffolk County, Long Island, New York.
 It was only at this time that he discovered that the Holocaust had cost 6 million Jewish lives.
-As a result, Shapiro began writing Ukrainian, in his native language, eventually writing several books, mostly memoirs about the war.
-His last book is entitled Зловісний марафон (Ominous Marathon).
+As a result, Shapiro began writing several books, mostly memoirs about the war.
+His last book is entitled Зловещий марафон (Ominous Marathon).
 Shapiro applied for American citizenship in 1996.

 On 21 September 2006, Ukrainian President Viktor Yushchenko conferred on Shapiro the title of Hero of Ukraine.

 Shapiro died on 8 October 2005 and is buried at Beth Moses cemetery in Suffolk County, Long Island, New York.